-In the event that an employee's Contract of Employment is terminated for a reason relating to their capability or unsatisfactory attendance or failure to maintain a satisfactory attendance record over a reasonable period, the employee may appeal against this decision in accordance with the appeal procedure as outlined within the appeals section of this policy.
+In the event that an employee's Contract of Employment is terminated for a reason relating to their capability or unsatisfactory attendance or failure to maintain a satisfactory attendance record over a reasonable period, the employee may appeal against this decision in accordance with the appeal procedure as outlined within Appeal section of this Policy.

-5. Long-Term Absence
+3. Long Term Absence

-Long Term Absence will apply to all employees whose absence has exceeded four consecutive weeks.
+Long Term Absence will apply to all employees whose absence has exceeded 4 consecutive weeks.